 Visiting California wine country and looking for a quaint escape from the hustle and bustle of downtown Napa?
-Check out Yountville, just a hop, skip, and a jump away!
+Check out Yountville, just a hop, skip, and a jump away - with more quaintness than you can handle!

 Many first-time visitors to California wine country base themselves in Napa, which is lovely, if lately increasingly commercial.
-Incidentally, I'd recommend staying in Sonoma, and making it your home base for your trip (for more on that, check out the full post).
+Incidentally, I'd recommend staying in Sonoma, and making it your home base for your trip.

 From either of the major cities in wine country, it's easy enough to visit Yountville, situated approximately 20 minutes north of Napa and about a 30-35 minute drive from Sonoma.
-Curious what to see when you're up there?
-Here are the basics!
+Curious what to see on a visit to Yountville?
+Here's my beginner's guide to Yountville!

-Yountville itself can be easily explored in a day, though you'll want to plan for at least one meal to enjoy the city's excellent restaurant offerings, as the city has not one, but two Michelin-stared restaurants (more on that below).
-The city has a population of only about 3,000, most of whom live at the Veteran's Home of California, which is situated just on the other side of the highway from Yountville's main (and really only) road.
+Tiny Yountville itself can be easily explored in a day, though you'll want to plan for at least one meal to enjoy the city's excellent restaurant offerings, as the city has not one, but two Michelin-stared restaurants (more on that below).
+Yountville has a population of only about 3,000, most of whom live at the Veteran's Home of California, which is situated just on the other side of the highway from Yountville's main (and really only) road.
+Did I mention Yountville is small?

 Founded in 1867, Yountville's name became synonymous with high-end dining about a century later, in 1977, after the nearby French-imported Domain Chandon winery opened its restaurant.
 The French Laundry opened the following year, and it was revamped by world-renowned Thomas Keller in 1994.
 The French Laundry now has a 3 Michelin star rating.
 Keller himself now has seven Michelin stars to his name, with a number of restaurants around the U.S..